kermitt2/grobid/doc/References.md

 ## Project reference

-If you want to this work, please simply refer to the github project:
+If you want to cite this work, please simply refer to the github project:

 ```
 GROBID (2008-2021) <https://github.com/kermitt2/grobid>